 are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Perceval, Percival, Percevale, Percivall and others.

 Early Notables of the Purcifer family (pre 1700)

-Another 49 words (4 lines of text) are included under the topic Early Purcifer Notables in all our PDF Extended History products and printed products wherever possible.
+1550) was a Carthusian author who studied philosophy at both Oxford and Cambridge.
+Another John Percival (d.
+1515?) took...
+Another 218 words (16 lines of text) are included under the topic Early Purcifer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Purcifer family to Ireland

 Some of the Purcifer family moved to Ireland